-The Committee selected Earnings Before Interest and Taxes, Net Debt Reduction and Revenue as the performance measures for 2012 because the Committee believes the achievement of these goals is consistent with the long-term interests of our stockholders.
-There were no changes from 2011 to 2012 in the respective weights assigned to the performance measures.
+The Committee selected Earnings Before Interest and Taxes, Net Debt Reduction and Revenue as the performance measures for 2013 because the Committee believes the achievement of these goals is consistent with the long-term interests of the Company's stockholders.
+There were no changes from 2012 to 2013 in the respective weights assigned to the performance measures.